-Getting started with homeschooling is difficult, and I can only imagine the struggle that parents and students across the nation are engaged in as they are unexpected thrust into home education without any preparation.
+Getting started with homeschooling is difficult, and I can only imagine the struggle that parents and students across the nation are engaged in as they are unexpectedly thrust into home education without any preparation.
 Forbes is calling this “The World’s Homeschooling Moment.”

 Homeschool organizations across the country have recognized the issue, and are doing what they can to help parents make the best use of the time that they are in quarantine.
 Homeschool organizations are providing getting started guides to help jumpstart parents into this new world, and many homeschool vendors have started offering some of their resources free during this outbreak.

 - Homeschool Oklahoma put together a quickstart guide and is continuing to build a repository of information to help out.